shopware/shopware/docs/api/examples.md

 ## Simple mode

 ### Filtering in simple mode
-The rest api allows a simple filtering which uses an AND condition and supports only equal queries:
+The rest api allows a simple filtering which uses an AND condition and supports equals queries:

 ```
 /api/product?filter[product.price]=13&filter[product.manfuacturer.name]=shopware